 Voting faculty may access more information at the Clerk’s Spaces site using their Lafayette credentials.
-For questions, email the Clerk of the Faculty at firstname.lastname@example.org.
+Anyone may contact the Clerk of the Faculty at firstname.lastname@example.org.

 Calendar of Meeting dates for Elected Faculty Committees for the 2017-18 academic year, also in graphic form.
 These meeting dates are provided by the clerk to avoid conflicts for members of multiple committees.
 Provost appointed committees set their own meeting dates.

 Who May Attend Faculty Meetings.
 This document describes who is invited to Faculty Meetings, and who has voting privileges at those meetings, according to the Faculty Handbook.

 Faculty Meeting Procedures is a document briefly describing the business procedures for faculty meetings.
 In general, Faculty meetings are conducted in accordance with Robert’s Rules of Order, Newly Revised which is under copyright, however there is an online version of the earlier edition available.
 These rules are modified by the rules in section 5.3 of the Faculty Handbook.

 The Lafayette College Faculty Handbook for the 2016-17 academic year, revised January 27, 2017. with the newly adopted sexual assault/sexual harassment policy.